FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 ## Dataset
 The data set contains a timeseries data that is nonconsecutive, of unequal time length, and has different number of instances based on trading activity for the 22 stocks.

 Dataset was split into train and validation period based on a cutoff date.
-Various validation periods were tried like leaving the last 30, 100, and 300 days for validation and using the rest for test.
+Various validation periods were tried like leaving the last 30, 100, and 300 days for validation and using the rest for train.

 A separate Test dataset file containing timeseries data for the same 22 stock starting from 2020-Aug-26 running for 30 days until 2020-Sep-25 was used to test models.

-We evaluated the models based on RMSE as % of true market price, and classification error rate metrics for a 7-days-ahead-of-time predictions over the 30 day testing period.
+We evaluated the models based on 'RMSE as % of true market price', and classification error rate metrics for a 7-days-ahead-of-time predictions over the 30 day testing period.

 ## In-details
 ```